IBM/watson-document-classifier/README.md

 When a notebook is executed, what is actually happening is that each code cell in the notebook is executed, in order, from top to bottom.

+> IMPORTANT: The first time you run your notebook, you will need to install the necessary packages in section 1.1 and then `Restart the kernel`.

 Each code cell is selectable and is preceded by a tag in the left margin.
 The tag format is `In [x]:`.
 Depending on the state of the notebook, the `x` can be: